 Joint protection and simplifying methods of working can be effective in minimising joint pain and fatigue.
-An occupational therapist or physiotherapist can give advice on these.
+An occupational therapist or physiotherapist can give advice on joint care.
 The use of splints or joint-sparing devices such as zipper pullers or long-handled shoehorns may be suggested.

 When pain is severe or deformities disabling, and especially when medications fail to prevent or slow joint damage, surgery to repair damaged joints may be indicated.
 Commonly this involves hip and knee joint replacements but it may be necessary to perform other joint replacements.
 The repair of tendons and removal of an inflamed synovium (synovectomy) may also be required.

 Arthritis New Zealand